 - Protocol Port: enter the protocol type and port range or reference a protocol/port or protocol/port group in a parameter template.

 To connect to TencentDB for MySQL, port 3306 must be opened.

 - Policy: Allow or Reject.
 Allow is selected by default.

 - Allow: traffic to this port is allowed.

 - Reject: data packets will be discarded without any response.

-- Remarks: a short description of the rule for easier management.
+- Notes: a short description of the rule for easier management.

 Scenario: you have created a TencentDB for MySQL instance and want to access it from a CVM instance.

 Solution: when adding security group rules, select MySQL(3306) in Type to open port 3306.

 You can also allow all IPs or specified IPs (IP ranges) based on your actual needs so as to configure IP sources that can access TencentDB for MySQL through CVM.